 Simnel Cupcakes for Easter

 Happy Easter everyone!
+I can’t wait to share these Simnel Cupcakes with you, they are just so good.
 It may still be snowing here in Scotland but it is still time to get in the spring mood and celebrate Easter.
-Just because the daffodils are still refusing to flower, doesn’t mean I can’t pretend spring is upon us.
+Just because the daffodils are still refusing to flower, doesn’t mean I can’t pretend that spring is upon us.
 One of my favourite Easter treats is Simnel cake, but as its only my partner and myself at home this year a whole cake seemed a little indulgent and not good for the waistline so I decided to make them smaller and make Simnel Cupcakes instead.

 Simnel cake is a traditional Easter treat, dating back to the medieval times when it was baked as a gift for Mothering Sunday, keeping to the rules of Lent it was then kept and eaten at Easter.